18Isabel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 You are not allowed to use the variable a in your new line of code You are not allowed to modify the variable p
 You can only write one statement
-You are not allowed to use,
+You are not allowed to use ,
 You are not allowed to code anything else than the line of expected line of code at the expected line Your code should be written at line 19, before the ;
-Do not remove anything from the initial code (not even the comments and don’t change anything but the line of code you are adding (don’t change the spaces to tabs!)
+Do not remove anything from the initial code (not even the comments) and don’t change anything but the line of code you are adding (don’t change the spaces to tabs!)
 You are allowed to use the standard library

 11. It is the addition of strangeness to beauty that constitutes the romantic character in art